Louisville, Kentucky: Sports

-Louisville is also the home of Valhalla Golf Club which hosted the 1996, 2000, 2014, and 2024 PGA Championships, the 2004 Senior PGA Championship and the 2008 Ryder Cup.
-It is also home to David Armstrong Extreme Park (formerly Louisville Extreme Park), which skateboarder Tony Hawk has called one of his top five skate parks.
+Louisville is also the home of Valhalla Golf Club, which hosted the 1996, 2000, 2014, and 2024 PGA Championships, the 2004 Senior PGA Championship and the 2008 Ryder Cup.

 Louisville has seven professional and semi-professional sports teams.
 The Louisville Bats are a baseball team playing in the International League as the Triple-A affiliate of the nearby Cincinnati Reds.
 The team plays at Louisville Slugger Field in downtown.

 Louisville City FC, a professional soccer team in the second-division USL Championship, began play in 2015 at Slugger Field and has since moved into their own soccer-specific stadium, Lynn Family Stadium, in 2020.
 The team was originally the reserve side for Orlando City SC of Major League Soccer, but the two organizations were separated in 2016.
 Racing Louisville FC, an expansion team in the National Women's Soccer League began play in 2021 at Lynn Family Stadium.

 Louisville had two professional American football teams in the National Football League: the Louisville Breckenridges (or Brecks for short) from 1921 to 1924 and the Louisville Colonels in 1926.

 Between 1967 and 1976, Louisville was home to the Kentucky Colonels of the American Basketball Association.
 The Colonels was one of the ABA's most successful teams during its existence, winning four division titles and the 1975 ABA Championship, but was not invited to join the NBA when the two leagues merged in 1976, and subsequently folded.

 Louisville has the added distinction of being the only city in the world that is the birthplace of four heavyweight boxing champions: Marvin Hart, Muhammad Ali, Jimmy Ellis and Greg Page.

+In October 2025, the United Football League announced expansion to Louisville among other cities, with the Louisville Kings beginning play in 2026.
+The Kings won the 2026 United Bowl by a score of 27–20 to achieve their first title.
+The Kings became the first team in league history to win a title in its inaugural season.